geminiplanetimager/gpi_pipeline/documentation/installation/config_settings.rst

                                                                                         a GPI file is ignored.
-If turned off (0), will attempt to preprocess files to fix missing keyword headers etc during I&T so the data can be processed anyway. parsergui_auto_queue                    0,1                              0              Should the Parser GUI automatically add to the queue the DRFs that it produces? autogui_auto_queue                      0,1                              Unused?
-Should the Auto Reducer GUI automatically add to the queue the DRFs that it produces? prompt_user_for_questionable_data       0,1                              Unused?        if set, when the pipeline encounters a "questionable" (aborted/lousy seeing/otherwise flagged as bad DQ) frame, it should ask the user whether to process that file or not.
+If turned off (0), will attempt to preprocess files to fix missing keyword headers etc during I&T so the data can be processed anyway. parsergui_auto_queue                    0,1                              0              Should the Parser GUI automatically add to the queue the DRFs that it produces? prompt_user_for_questionable_data       0,1                              Unused?        if set, when the pipeline encounters a "questionable" (aborted/lousy seeing/otherwise flagged as bad DQ) frame, it should ask the user whether to process that file or not.
                                                                                         If this is not set, the pipeline will silently discard the file.